vectordotdev/vector/docs/usage/configuration/transforms/grok_parser.md

 Environment variables are supported through all of Vector's configuration.
-Simply add `${MY_ENV_VAR}` or `$MY_ENV_VAR` in your Vector configuration file and the variable will be replaced before loading the configuration.
+Simply add `${MY_ENV_VAR}` or `$MY_ENV_VAR` in your Vector configuration file and the variable will be replaced before being evaluated.

 You can learn more in the [Environment Variables][docs.configuration.environment-variables] section.

-### Patterns

-Vector uses the Rust [`grok` library][url.rust_grok_library].
-All patterns [listed here][url.grok_patterns] are supported.
-It is recommended to use any maintained patterns when possible.

 ### Performance

-Grok is approximately 50% slower than it's Regex counterpart.
+Grok is approximately 50% slower than the [`regex_parser` transform][docs.regex_parser_transform].
 We plan to add a [performance test][docs.performance] for this in the future.
 While this is still plenty fast for most use cases we recommend using the [`regex_parser` transform][docs.regex_parser_transform] if you are experiencing performance issues.

 ## Troubleshooting